 If you want, we can create a custom header that conveys another set of credentials to include in the postback calls impact.com sends you.
 You cannot create this header in the web app, so reach out to your Publisher Account Manager (or contact support) to notify us that you want this header created.

-For further instructions on how to set up action lifecycle postbacks on a global level as well as on an event level, view the Set up Action Lifecycle Postbacks article.
-You can also test an action lifecycle postback.
+For further instructions on how to set up and test action lifecycle postbacks on a global level as well as on an event level, view the Set up Action Lifecycle Postbacks article.